bretth/django-pq/README.rst

 | 20        | 70.2      | 75.9      |
 +-----------+-----------+-----------+

 Once your tasks get out to 250ms and beyond the differences between PQ and RQ become much more marginal.
 The important factor here are the tasks themselves, and how well your backend scales in memory usage and IO to the number of connections if you want to scale the number of workers.
-Obviously again the quasi-persistent RQ is going to scale better given enough memory.
+Obviously again the quasi-persistent RQ is going to scale better than your average disk bound postgresql installation.

 Development & Issues
 ---------------------